MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 ## Just do it

-This is probably the most common case for comments.
+Probably the most common use of comments: explaining what the code does.
 If we have the principle ["Tell, don't ask"][tell] in OOP, for commenting it should be **"Do, don't tell"**.
 Extracting behavior into modules/functions makes searching, modifying and testing far easier than when using comments.

 ```ruby
 ### DON'T ###